apache/beam/learning/prompts/code-explanation/java/09_io_avro.md

         }))
 ```

-`ParDo` transform is used to process each `GenericRecord` object from the Avro file.
-Parse the `GenericRecord` object into a string and log it.
+In this segment, the `ParDo` transform processes each `GenericRecord` object from the Avro file.
+Each `GenericRecord` object is then parsed into a string and logged accordingly.

 ```java
         p.run();
 ```

-Pipeline is executed to read the Avro file using the AvroIO connector, parse the `GenericRecord` object, format it and output the result.
+Finally, the pipeline is executed to read the Avro file using the AvroIO connector, parse the `GenericRecord` objects, format them, and output the results.